 Operating Income = Revenue – COGS – SG&A – Depreciation – Amortization

 Operating Income = EBITDA – Depreciation – Amortization

-To better understand how these figures are calculated in practice, you can look at the P&L below which provides a line-by-line example of the main items on the top line and bottom line.
+To better understand the calculation of these figures practically, you can look at the P&L below which provides a line-by-line example of the main items on the top line and bottom line.

 |P&L ($m)||Year 1||Year 2|